-A sentence phrase has nine roles: a root and eight distinct leaf roles.
-The leaf roles may be empty or may contain only role auxiliaries and no category operand.
+A proposition phrase has nine roles: a root and eight distinct leaf roles.
+The leaf roles may be empty or may contain only role’s auxiliaries.
 One of the nine roles has a semantic accent represented by an exclamation mark.
-The sentence phrase is recursive: the eight leaf roles may contain any category-operand, except for the root, which cannot contain a junction phrase.
+The proposition phrase is recursive: the eight leaf roles may contain any phrase, except for the root which cannot contain a junction phrase.

 In terms of building a network of relationships:

-- Each of the eight roles can be compared to a master branch, the role auxiliaries to small branches that subdivide a master branch, and the operand subcategories to leaves.
+- Each of the eight roles can be compared to a main branch, the role’s auxiliaries to small branches that subdivide a main branch, and the subcategories (elements, phrases) to leaves.

-- The meaning of a role can be clarified by an auxiliary chosen from the paradigms of auxiliaries specialized in that role.
+- The meaning of a role can be clarified by a role’s auxiliary chosen from the paradigms of auxiliaries specialized in that role.

 - The same role can give way to as many semantic branches as there are distinct auxiliaries.

-- A role + auxiliary branching can lead to a leaf (an operand subcategory) or to a palm whose leaves are linked by a junction.
+- A role + auxiliary branching can lead to a leaf (a sub-proposition or element) or to a palm whose leaves are linked by a junction.